 The State of Michigan is working proactively to identify locations where PFAS may be present as a contaminant.
-The Michigan Department of Environmental Quality (MDEQ) is conducting testing in drinking water, groundwater, lakes & streams, soils, sediments, wastewater, and the PFAS foam that can accumulate at lakes and rivers.
-MDEQ is also partnering with the Michigan Department of Health and Human Services (MDHHS), and the Michigan Department of Natural Resources (MDNR) to test fish and wildlife; MDHHS works with local health departments to issue any necessary health advisories.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is conducting testing in drinking water, groundwater, lakes & streams, soils, sediments, wastewater, and the PFAS foam that can accumulate at lakes and rivers.
+EGLE is also partnering with the Michigan Department of Health and Human Services (MDHHS), and the Michigan Department of Natural Resources (MDNR) to test fish and wildlife; MDHHS works with local health departments to issue any necessary health advisories.

-Due to the widespread use of PFAS in multiple industries and products we use every day, there are specific precautions that must be taken when conducting sampling for these chemicals to avoid cross contamination.
-The MDEQ has developed specific PFAS sampling guidance documents for many different sample types.
-The state of Michigan is also committed to sharing information with residents regarding PFAS testing that is occurring throughout the state.
+The state of Michigan is committed to sharing information with residents regarding PFAS testing that is occurring throughout the state.
 See the navigation bar for more details on testing results.